masak/bel/README.md

   invoking it.
 (Either that, or we modify the Perl evaluator to use a persistent Bel list too.)

-* **Threads** (so called "green threads") allow execution of different evaluation stacks to be interleaved and executed in "round-robin" style.
-Therefore, threads can be seen as "parallel execution contexts".
-Dynamic and lexical variables are local to a thread; global variables are shared between all threads.
-It's possible to prevent the scheduler from de-scheduling the current thread by binding the dynamic `lock` variable.
-Failing to do this might result in unexpected interactions between threads.
-The concurrency is "co-operative", which means that any thread could block the others forever by never releasing the lock.

 * **Backquotes** (or "quasiquoting"); there's a backquote expander written in Perl already.
 It runs earlier than it should.
 (It runs right after reading, before evaluation.
 It should run as a normal macro, and then be evaluated.
 There must be